Case Studies:

 Economic

 Transaction costs: include costs of negotiations, and monitoring.
-These costs, alongside training, are about 10 times higher than the cost of the visible payment (the beehive, about US$35).
+These costs, alongside training, are about 10 times higher than the cost of the visible payment (the beehive, approximately US$35).

-Financial benefits for the participant providers: (note: local wage rate is about US$64 per month) according to Natura's estimate based on local market prices for honey , each farmer could make an income of $100 dollars per bee box, per year (about 40 kilograms/box/year) (Vargas 2005).
+Financial benefits for the participant providers: (note: local wage rate is about US$64 per month) according to Natura's estimate based on local market prices for honey , each farmer could make an income of US$100 per bee box, per year (about 40 kilograms per box per year) (Vargas, 2005).
 However, according to Robertson and Wunder (2005), since most of the honey is consumed domestically as a subsistence product, the actual value of the benefit is probably lower than this estimate based on market price.
-After deducting start-up costs borne by Natura (training) and labour input from the participant, the actual PES payment would mean that "skilful and lucky beekeepers could make a PES return of US$12.66/ha, but the less fortunate ones would have negative returns, i.e. returns for labour would fall short of the local wage rate.
-This calculation underlines the lack of competitiveness of the PES scheme, and it helps to explain why some PES recipients want to exchange their beehives for cash (...) those recipients that do not happen to be skilful beekeepers may in extreme cases be losing money because they could potentially allocate their labour to more remunerative activities."
+After deducting start-up costs borne by Natura (training) and labour input from the participant, the actual PES payment would mean that "skillful and lucky beekeepers could make a PES return of US$12.66 per hectare, but the less fortunate ones would have negative returns, i.e. returns for labour would fall short of the local wage rate.
+This calculation underlines the lack of competitiveness of the PES scheme, and it helps to explain why some PES recipients want to exchange their beehives for cash...those recipients who are not skillful beekeepers may, in extreme cases, be losing money because they could potentially allocate their labour to more remunerative activities."

-Costs for the participant users: An initial Willingness to Pay survey revealed that 70% of downstream farmers were willing to pay 'something' and on average roughly 2% of household income, or a total of US$12,487-$19,728.
-However no payments had as yet been made (in 2005).
-Anderson (2005) suggests that the discrepancy arises either through dishonest responses, or from an inefficient collection system.
+Costs for the participant users: An initial Willingness to Pay (WTP) survey revealed that 70 per cent of downstream farmers were willing to pay something, and on average, roughly two per cent of household income, or a total of US$12,487-$19,728.
+Anderson (2005) suggests that the discrepancy arises either through dishonest responses or from an inefficient collection system.

 Environmental